Dr. Sergio Alvarez Explains Why Plastic Surgeons Now Accept Bitcoin

 Eventually yes.
 As the market becomes more accepting we hope to widen the coins accepted.

-VANCOUVER, British Columbia, June 26, 2019 (GLOBE NEWSWIRE) — LiteLink Technologies Inc. (“LiteLink”) (CSE:LLT)(FRA:C0B)(OTC:LLNKF), a leader in digital logistics and payment solutions, is pleased to provide an update on a strategic commercial relationship (dated May …
+VANCOUVER, British Columbia, Dec.
+02, 2019 (GLOBE NEWSWIRE) — LiteLink Technologies Inc. (“LiteLink”) (CSE:LLT)(OTC:LLNKF)(FRA:C0B), a key player in logistics platforms and payment solutions, is pleased to provide the following letter to shareholders from LiteLink Chief …

 ERA Timepieces (www.eratimepieces.com) is a new luxury watch company that has taken haute horlogerie complications and made them accessible to the common man.
 And with various forms of cryptocurrency now spreading globally, Michael and his …